Virgin Margarita (Margarita Mocktail)

 Two margarita mocktails with lime and orange wedges

-This virgin margarita recipe tastes like the real deal without the alcohol, so anyone can enjoy it!
+This delicious virgin margarita recipe tastes like the real thing without any of the alcohol, so anyone can enjoy it!

 Why we love this recipe:

-I’m a sucker for a drink that’s perfectly balanced, and that’s exactly what this mocktail recipe offers.
+I’m a sucker for a drink that’s perfectly balanced, and that’s exactly what this mocktail recipe is.
+It is the perfect thing to sip on hot summer days, whether or not you have a special occasion.

-The lime and orange juice play well together.
+The lime and orange juice strike the perfect balance and offer a zippy, citrusy flavor.
 The simple syrup adds a bit of sweetness.
-The club soda adds bubbles without making it cloyingly sweet.
+The splash of club soda adds bubbles without making it cloyingly sweet.

-This virgin margarita does not call for zero-proof tequila (because that’s not something I have at my house, and I bet you don’t have it on hand, either), so if you’re looking for something like that, this recipe is not for you.
+This easy virgin margarita recipe does not call for zero-proof tequila (because that’s not something I have at my house, nor have I had good luck with them so far), so if you’re looking for something like that, this recipe is not for you.

 Other mocktail recipes you might want to try: Grape Shrub Mocktail | Blood Orange Mocktail Mule | Sparkling Ginger Cranberry Mocktail | Strawberry Mockarita (Strawberry Virgin Margarita) | Sweet Sunrise Mocktail

-In the market for a new drink?
+In the market for a more virgin drinks?
 Check out my Mocktail Recipe Index for inspiration!

 Ingredients to make a margarita mocktail on wood